 THE PASSING OF THE BALINESE ROOM PIER, GALVESTON TX

 As I am sure you know, the Balinese Room Pier was completely destroyed by Hurricane Ike on Saturday, September 13, 2008.
-Her remains were located mostly on Seawall Boulevard, mixed with the wreckage of the neighboring Murdoch’s and Hooter’s piers, in a pile of debris as wide as the Seawall and stretching for several blocks.
+Her remains were located mostly on Seawall Boulevard, missed with the wreckage of the neighboring Murdoch’s and Hooter’s piers, in a pile of debris as wide as the Seawall and stretching for several blocks.

 Thank all of you for your kind thoughts and wishes.

-I am so sorry for what has happened.
+"I am so sorry for what has happened.
 I have been to the Balinese Room many, many times and you have always made me feel welcome.
 I went to the Balinese Room right after you opened and have watched you rebuild and make it a beautiful place.
-Only those who walked the Balinese Room will ever know what it was like and how it made us feel, as if we were in a different time and as if we were in the presence of all those who have entertained and visited years ago.
+Only those who walked the Balinese Room will even know what it was like and how it made us feel, as if we were in a different time and as if we were in the presence of all those who have entertained and visited years ago.
 My heart goes out to you for believing in the Balinese Room.
-We will never forget the Balinese Room.
+We will never forget the Balinese Room. "

-Gun Barrel City, Texas
+Sincerely, Casey SmithGun Barrel City, Texas

 Thanks to Casey and each of you.

-Googling “balinese room ike” will yield many links to national, international and local news coverage about the Pier and its destruction.
-There is a nice story by National Public Radio at http://www.npr.org/templates/story/story.php?storyId=94729672 CNN, Geraldo Rivera and others have shared the Balinese Room story with the whole country.
+Googling "balinese room ike" will yield many links to national, international and local news coverage about the Pier and its destruction.
+There is a nice story by National Public Radio at http://www/npr.org/templates/story.php?storyld=94729672 CNN, Geraldo Rivera and others have shared the Balinese Room story with the whole country.
+As Casey Smith reminds us "we will never forget the Balinese Room".
+Please be assured that, with your help, the Balinese will live on.

 Sincerely,